artlen/hello-world/README.md

 # hello-world

 Hi, I'm artlen.
-Nice to be finally useing GitHub.
+Nice to be finally using GitHub.